jssonx/awesome-gemm/README.md

 ![awesome-gemm](./img/awesome-gemm.PNG)

-> Introduction: This repository is dedicated to compiling an extensive list of frameworks, libraries, and software for matrix multiplication optimization.
+> Introduction: This repository is dedicated to compiling an extensive list of frameworks, libraries, and software for matrix-matrix multiplication (A * B = C) optimization.
 It serves as a comprehensive resource for developers and researchers interested in high-performance computing, numerical analysis, and optimization of matrix operations.

 # Table of Contents
 - [Fundamental Theories and Concepts](#fundamental-theories-and-concepts)